THE ISSUE:Infant immunizations.

 Pertussis is a communicable disease Americans just don’t worry about today.
-Health professionals begin immunizing infants against pertussis, diphtheria and tetanus with the DTaP vaccine just two months after birth.
+Health professionals begin immunizing infants against pertussis, diphtheria and tetanus with the DPaT vaccine just two months after birth.

 But pertussis, better known as whooping cough, made a comeback in October 2010.
-Health officials across Indiana reported infections of the disease at a 24-year high.
+Health officials across the state reported infections of the disease at a 24-year high.

 The rise in reported whooping cough cases might’ve been due in part to better diagnostic tests, health professionals said.
 But they also pointed to the number of children who might not have been vaccinated against the disease, as well as the number of teens who fail to get booster shots that keep their immunity from waning.

-National Infant Immunization Week just concluded Saturday.
-And though it has highlighted the importance of protecting children from preventable diseases for 19 years, Indiana still ranks among the bottom half of states in infant inoculations.
+It’s National Infant Immunization Week.
+And though it has highlighted the importance of protecting children from preventable diseases for 18 years, Indiana still ranks among the bottom half of states in infant inoculations.